smart-data-models/dataModel.PublicAccountability/RevenueCollection/doc/spec_DE.md

       x-ngsi:
         type: Property
     vehicleTypeCode:
       description: 'The code for vehicleType corresponding to this observation.
-For eg.- ''1'' - MOPED/SCOOTER, ''2'' - MOTOR CYCLE, ''4'' - PRIVATE MOTOR CAR/JEEP CAR, ''21'' - TEMPO, ''26'' - BUS, etc.'
+For eg.- ''1'' - MOPED/SCOOTER, ''2'' - MOTOR CYCLE, ''4'' - PRIVATE MOTOR CAR/JEEP CAR, ''21'' - TEMPO, ''26'' - BUS, etc'
       type: string
       x-ngsi:
         type: Property
     year:
-      description: 'Year corresponding to this observation and is described in YYYY format, for eg. ''2020''.'
+      description: 'Year corresponding to this observation and is described in YYYY format, for eg. ''2020'''
       type: string
       x-ngsi:
         type: Property
   required: []
   type: object
   x-derived-from: ""
   x-disclaimer: 'Redistribution and use in source and binary forms, with or without modification, are permitted  provided that the license conditions are met.
-Copyleft (c) 2021 Contributors to Smart Data Models Program'
+Copyleft (c) 2022 Contributors to Smart Data Models Program'
   x-license-url: https://github.com/smart-data-models/dataModel.PublicAccountability/blob/master/RevenueCollection/LICENSE.md
   x-model-schema: https://smart-data-models.github.io/dataModel.PublicAccountability/RevenueCollection/schema.json
   x-model-tags: IUDX